soxg/sawmill/README.md

 Sawmill is a lightweight yet customizable package created to provide developers real-time tracking and logging of server handler performance and analytical metrics.
 The package aims to empower test-driven development and testing libraries through easy-to-access response metrics in Node.js/Express & Next.js environments.

+Notably, as a development tool, it is not advised that Sawmill be used in production.
+A production tool may be available at a future date.

 ### **Key Features**:
 Real-time performance tracking: Sawmill tracks and logs server handler performance in real-time, providing developers with immediate insights into their application's response metrics.